DAY 1: CUSCO – PATABAMBA – HUCHUY QOSQO

 - All students must provide a copy of their passport at the time of their booking to get the student discount.

 MAY I CHANGE THE DEPARTURE DATE AFTER THE TICKETS HAVE BEEN BOUGHT?

-DO I NEED MY ORIGINAL PASSPORT ON HUCHUY QOSQO TREK MACHU PICCHU??
+DO I NEED MY ORIGINAL PASSPORT ON HUCHUY QOSQO TREK?

-Yes for sure!
+Yes!
 You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your Huchuy Qosqo Trek, other entrances and reservations.
-The rangers will check your passport when you enter Machu Picchu.
-The train company will also check your passport before allowing you to board the train.
-In case you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit, and we can change it when you get your new passport number or updated your name for a fee of $25 per person.
+In case you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit, and we can change it when you get your new passport number or updated your name for a fee of $25 USD per person.
 We must have a copy of your old and new passport to make the change.
 Before you change your passport keep a copy of your old one.

-WHAT IS THE WEATHER LIKE ON THE HUCHUY QOSQO TREK MACHU PICCHU?
+WHAT IS THE WEATHER LIKE ON THE HUCHUY QOSQO TREK ?